 Translation of Discours du récit, a portion of the 3d vol. of the author's Figures, essais.

 Bibliography: p.
 Includes index.

 1. Proust, Marcel, 1871-1922.
 A la recherche du temps perdu.

-2. Narration (Rhetoric) I. Title.
-PQ2631.R63A791713 808.3'3 79-13499 ISBN 0-8014-1099-1 (cloth) ISBN 0-8014-9259-9 (pbk.)
+2. Narration (Rhetoric) 1.
+Title.

+PQ2631.R63A791713 808.3'3

+ISBN-13: 978-0-8014-9259-4 (pbk. : alk. paper)

 Cornell University Press strives to use environmentally responsible suppliers and materials to the fullest extent possible in the publishing of its books.
 Such materials include vegetable-based, low-VOC inks and acid-free papers that are recycled, totally chlorine-free, or partly composed of nonwood fibers.
-Books that bear the logo of the FSC (Forest Stewardship Council) use paper taken from forests that have been inspected and certified as meeting the highest standards for environmental and social responsibility.
 For further information, visit our website at www.cornellpress.cornell.edu.